Vendors

 Consignors

-Each year, the Fair hosts a popular giant bake sale featuring individually packaged homemade treats provided by consignors.
-Baked Goods are sold by the Fair, with 80% of the sale price going to the baker and 20% retained to support the Fair.
+The Fair sells all baked goods, with 80% of the sale price going to the baker and 20% retained to support the Fair.

 Children’s Fair & Young Entrepreneurs